 Crowdmark is a web application that helps teachers to teach and students to learn.
 Users of Crowdmark work together to evaluate, discuss, and respond to exams, essays, lab reports, and other student work (we will refer to all these documents as “exams” for simplicity).
 When using Crowdmark in the context of a given exam, users take on various roles and may take on one or more of these various roles in different exams:

-- Facilitator – a person in this role creates and administers the exam and invites markers, proctors and students to the exam.
+- Facilitator – a person in this role creates and administers exams, coordinates grading teams, and may also participate in grading.

-- Marker – a person in this role evaluates, assesses, annotates, and scores student work.
+- Grader – a person in this role evaluates, assesses, annotates, and scores student work.

 - Proctor – a person in this role receives electronic copies of blank exams for printing and uploads scanned images of written exams.